 And this 👇 degree of subtle variation is absolutely essential for our 🌎🌍🌏 to go on.

 Don’t get me started on how many concepts VIRUS and BACTERIA could each cover that MICROBE just won’t do justice to, but such is life.
 MICROBE does have attached which include virus and bacteria, so I guess we’re stuck with a one-size-fits-all, better-than-nothing emoji, suck-it-up emoji for the foreseeable future.

 If you’re interested, you can view our VIRUS and BACTERIA proposal here.

 I don’t live under any misconception that an emoji will solve the world’s communication problems.
 Future studies of how MOSQUITO is included in messages on the internet will help us to understand if and how it’s used and what benefits it microbe might truly bestow.
 We don’t have any data yet so everything is based on feelz.

-In the meantime anything which might be able to help people accurately understand, inform, help rapidly & simply communicate, have fun with or get involved in the science around them, is something I’m behind.
+In the meantime, anything which might be able to help people accurately understand, inform, help rapidly and simply communicate, have fun with or get involved in the science around them, is something I’m behind.
 I know I’ll be using the MOSQUITO emoji!